Caroline Harding: Television

 Her television career began in a 1992 episode of the ITV crime drama Van der Valk, based on Nicolas Freeling's novels about a detective in Amsterdam, played by Barry Foster.
 She then appeared in all four episodes of the BBC Two medical drama Degrees of Error (1995), starring Beth Goddard, and all six episodes of the BBC One legal drama Fish (2000), starring Paul McGann in the eponymous role.
 In 2007, she briefly appeared opposite Robert Pattinson and Holly Grainger in The Bad Mother's Handbook, the television adaptation of the best-selling novel of the same name by Kate Long.
 She then had recurring roles in Scott & Bailey and Doctors in the early 2010s.

-For three months in autumn 2020, she appeared in the ITV soap opera Coronation Street as Dr. Howarth, who treated the dying son of Steve McDonald and Leanne Battersby, and later told the court it would be an act of kindness and compassion to switch off his life support.
+For three months in autumn 2020 she appeared in the ITV soap opera Coronation Street as Dr. Howarth, who treated the dying son of Steve McDonald and Leanne Battersby, and later told the court it would be an act of kindness and compassion to switch off his life support.
 Harding has also played five different characters, including three doctors, in another popular ITV soap opera, Emmerdale.

-In 2022, she appeared as series regular Sal in Hard Cell, Catherine Tate's Netflix mockumentary sitcom set in a women's prison.
+In 2022 she appeared as series regular Sal in Hard Cell, Catherine Tate's Netflix mockumentary sitcom set in a women's prison.
 Together with Lorna Brown, she led a storyline about a couple who found love in the prison and have no desire to leave.

 Personal life

 Harding has been married to actor Chris Gascoyne, best known for his role as Peter Barlow in the soap opera Coronation Street, since 2002.
 In 2004, they starred opposite each other in the Octagon Theatre production of Frankie and Johnny in the Clair de Lune.
-The couple shares a daughter together named Belle.
+The couple have a daughter, Belle.
 Harding also has two children, Pip and Freddie, from a previous marriage to actor Jason Watkins.